 To our benefit, locals always know the best spots to sit and have a bite to eat.
 Happily, my husband and I were never disappointed by the locals recommendations on the various islands we visited during our explorations.
 Unprovoked, local old men would give us pointers on where to find buried treasure while we snacked on dolmas and sipped wine.

-In conclusion, our honeymoon in Kalymnos, Greece was a dream come true.
-Blissfully, sitting on the balcony of a whitewashed building overlooking the blue roofs of Greece at sunset on our last night on the island.
+Blissfully, sitting on the balcony of a whitewashed building overlooking the blue roof tops of Greece at sunset on our last night on the island.
 We took the same route back home.
 Intentionally noting the cafes that we wanted to visit on our initial pass through, we made the rounds on the way back home.
 Purposefully doing so, to avoid fighting the crowds to see historic landmarks during our last days abroad.
 As we departed suntanned and full of olives, we look forward to returning to Greece for our 10 year anniversary.